All Too Well: The scarf

-When asked about the scarf in 2017 by American host Andy Cohen, Maggie Gyllenhaal stated she has no idea where the scarf is, and did not understand why people asked her about it until an interviewer explained the lyrics to her.
-The scarf's existence or its lyrical use as just as a metaphor has been a topic of debate among fans, music critics and pop culture commentators, who "agree it's more than a simple piece of outerwear."
+When asked about the scarf in 2017 by American host Andy Cohen on Watch What Happens Live, Maggie Gyllenhaal stated she has no idea where the scarf is, and did not understand why people asked her about it until an interviewer explained the lyrics to her.
+The scarf's existence or its lyrical use as just a metaphor has been a topic of debate among fans, music critics and pop culture commentators, who "agree it's more than a simple piece of outerwear."
 According to Sheffield, both the song and the scarf are so significant to Swift's discography that it "should be in the Rock and Roll Hall of Fame."
 The scarf has become a symbol in Swift's fandom, inspiring jokes, memes, and interview questions.
 It has even inspired numerous fan-fictions in other fandoms.
 Writer Kaitlyn Tiffany of The Verge described the scarf as "the green dock light of our time."
 Insider's Callie Ahlgrim called it a "fabled accessory" and "a source of cultural curiosity".
 NME critic Rhian Daly said the scarf is "an unlikely pop culture icon in an inanimate object".
 USA Today said the scarf "re-entered the pop culture conversation" after All Too Well: The Short Film.
 Kate Leaver of The Sydney Morning Herald wrote only Swift "could make a decade-old item of clothing a universal symbol for heartbreak."
 The Guardian named the song one of "the most debated lyric mysteries ever".

 In 2021, following the release of the film and Red (Taylor's Version), the Google searches for "Taylor Swift red scarf meaning" spiked by 1,400 percent.
-The scarf has been depicted as a plain red scarf in All Too Well: Short Film and the music video for the country single "I Bet You Think About Me"; in the film, Swift is seen hanging the scarf over a banister, whereas in the latter, she gifts the scarf to a bride, leaving the groom confused.
+Fans believe that the scarf is a metaphor for Swift's virginity.
+The scarf has been depicted as a plain red scarf in All Too Well: Short Film and the music video for her country single with Chris Stapleton "I Bet You Think About Me"; in the film, Swift is seen hanging the scarf over a banister, whereas in the latter, she gifts the scarf to a bride (Keleigh Sperry), leaving the groom (Miles Teller) confused.
 Replicas of this scarf—named "The All Too Well Knit Scarf"—were sold on Swift's website.

-Many celebrities have commented on the scarf; American singer and television host Dionne Warwick asserted on The Late Show With Stephen Colbert that the scarf should be returned to Swift.
-Canadian actor Simu Liu said the same in an interview and stated he is looking for the scarf.
-Speaking to Access Hollywood, South Korean boy group BTS said Swift does not need the scarf and that she has many better ones.
-American actor Andrew Burnap tweeted the scarf is in his possession; the authenticity of his claim has not been verified.
 In an interview at the 2022 Toronto International Film Festival, Swift described the red scarf as a metaphor, and that she made it a red-colored scarf to agree with the album's theme.